tara-sullivan/hcs/README.md

 ### Data paths to update

 This project utilizes several large datasets.
-In order for this code to be run locally, several datapaths need to be changed:
+In order for this code to be run locally, several data paths need to be changed:
 * The path to raw IPEDs completion surveys in `data/ipeds/c/clean_data/ipeds_cip_merge.do` and `data/ipeds/c/clean_data/ipeds_c_clean.do`
 * The path to raw IPEDS graduation surveys in `data/ipeds/gr/ipeds_gr_clean.py`
 * The path to raw ACS data in `data/acs/make_acs_df.py`